Bitcoin Price (BTC)

 Mining Bitcoins can be very profitable for miners, depending on the current hash rate and the price of Bitcoin.
 While the process of mining Bitcoins is complex, we discuss how long it takes to mine one Bitcoin on CMC Alexandria — as we wrote above, mining Bitcoin is best understood as how long it takes to mine one block, as opposed to one Bitcoin.

-Bitcoin is, in many regards, almost synonymous with cryptocurrency, which means that you can buy or sell it on virtually every crypto exchange — both for fiat money and other cryptocurrencies.
+Bitcoin is, in many regards, almost synonymous with cryptocurrency, which means that you can buy Bitcoin on virtually every crypto exchange — both for fiat money and other cryptocurrencies.
 Some of the main markets where BTC trading is available are:

 If you are new to crypto, use CoinMarketCap’s own easy guide to buying Bitcoin.